IETF-TEAS-WG/network-slice-topology/draft-liu-teas-transport-network-slice-yang.md

    enabling configurations and state retrievals for network slicing as a service.
    Customers can use this model to request or negotiate the creation of network slice instances.
-Additionally, they can incrementally adjust requirements for individual topology elements within the slice—for instance, adding or removing nodes or links, updating link bandwidth—and retrieve operational states.
+Additionally, they can incrementally adjust requirements for individual topology elements within the slice - for instance, adding or removing nodes or links, updating link bandwidth - and retrieve operational states.
    Leveraging other IETF mechanisms and data models, telemetry information can also be convey to the customer.